-- This Procedural Manual; - The Participation Agreement; - The Federal Fair Housing Law and/or the Equal Credit Opportunity Act; - Any federal or state laws or acts that protect the Borrower's rights with regard to obtaining financing for home improvements; and - Other applicable state and federal laws, rules, and regulations.
+- This Procedural Manual; - The Participation Agreement; - The Federal Fair Housing Law and/or the Equal Credit Opportunity Act; - Any federal or state Laws or Acts that protect the Borrower's rights with regard to obtaining financing for home improvements; or - Other applicable state and federal laws, rules and regulations.

-Upon termination of the Lender's Participation Agreement, Minnesota Housing will continue to purchase eligible loans for which a Commitment has already been issued, until the Commitment expiration date.
+Upon termination of a Lender's Participation Agreement, Minnesota Housing will continue to purchase eligible loans for which a Commitment has already been issued, until the Commitment expiration date.

-Minnesota Housing may, at its option, impose remedies other than termination of the Participation Agreement for the Lender's nonperformance.
+Minnesota Housing may, at its option, impose remedies other than termination of the Participation Agreement for Lender noncompliance.

 The Lender may request reinstatement into Minnesota Housing programs.
-The decision whether - to reinstate the Lender shall be at Minnesota Housing's sole discretion.
+The decision whether to reinstate a Lender shall be at Minnesota Housing's sole discretion.